ewantown/LifeInteractive/README.md

 With each tick, the tank moves and projectiles travel at a uniform velocity in their initial direction of travel, up to a maximum distance.

-There are projectiles of four sorts.
+There are projectiles of four sorts:
 - **Bullets** are fired with the 'x' key.
 If a bullet collides with a live cell, the cell dies of unnatural causes.